MicrosoftDocs/VBA-Docs/api/Word.MailMessage.CheckName.md

 ## Remarks

-This method is available only if you are using Word as your e-mail editor.
+This method is available only if you are using Word as your email editor.
 If the names cannot be validated, the  **Check Names** dialog box is displayed.

 ## Example

-This example validates the e-mail addresses that appear in the active e-mail message.
+This example validates the email addresses that appear in the active email message.

 ```vb